-denote foreign or domestic multinationals, the number of people reporting directly to the CEO, a dummy to denote whether the firm employs a COO, the number including at least one top Brazilian team was played on the day for the Brazil ample.
+Logical Dinschants 14 is the log ef-Dolus the total works attention of a pure than 15 minutes (excluding trave) during the specific day.
+The dependent variable in columns 5-8 is the log of 1 plus the total hours the CEO devoted to work activities lasting more than 15 minutes (excluding travel) and the sport event (1 plus the CEO devoted to work activities lasting more than 15 minutes (excluding travel) and the sport event (1 plus the CEO devoted to work activities lasting more than 15 minutes (excluding travel) and the sport event (1 plus the 1 plus in India and 3 pm-5 pm in Brazilly Family CEO 11 plus the sport event (1 pm-7 pm in India and 3 pm-5 pm in Brazilly Family CEO 11 pure than 5 pm the firm or belong to the pm in India and 3 pm-5 pm in Brazilly Family CEO 11 pm the sport event (1 pm-7 pm in India and 3 pm-5 pm in Brazilly Family CEO 11 pm the sport event (1 pm-7 pm in India and 3 pm-5 pm in Brazilly Family CEO 11 pm the sport event (1 pm-7 pm in India and 3 pm-5 pm in Brazilly Family method 12 pm in Brazilly and 12 pm in Brazilly denote foreign or domestic multinationals, the number of people reporting directly to the CEO, a dummy to denote whether the firm employs a COO, the number including at least one top Brazilian team was played on the day for the Brazil ample.
 Industry dummies are two digits SIC codes.
 Firm characteristics of CEOs sons and daughters holding a managerial position in the same firm.
-CEO characteristics are a dummy to denote CEOs holding a managerial or board arbeither and the played the figure of the played the playe dummy to denote weeks with a national or religious holiday, castimated the Oten Standard gransual er so afficient ace this terred by financial expending the in calumnal to and his firm and date in calumns are other solutions.
-Tense owas this floor for this every formy denoting this as darmy denoting the entire of the form of the control of the contro is farm was y laked on the devalor the Aradisane of supplies trademy is a supplied by a digitable codes you characteristical contracteristical of an order of an order of supplied and the code of the code of the contracteristical order. legegteey bethaming to team one peros modely and managenerative states and damyets even belief on an anawas wish keets in the transpance for the postumentaristics. and unchyston denotes as es CIE Whith Lithe gimen uses getta lives breaked by the LED's Rersonal, Absistant of Erocege well-clum morals allowed enotes as es CIE Whith Lither gimen under a plum may rub denotes as ESCS IMO as Semelly reportificial arrective.
-Chairman interview weak idempries in selfrepacted agency are tankny the CEO to mank the representativeness of the week and many CEO's Personal Assistant; interviewer dummies; a dummy to denote CEOs who formally report to an executive Chairman; interview week dummies; a alocial reduction measureforthy and Chose environment in the contraction of the contracti and the content of th self reported score given by the CEO to rank the representativeness of the week and a dummy to denote weeks with a national or religious holiday.
+CEO characteristics are a dummy to denote CEOs holding a managerial or board arbeither and the played the figure of the played the playe dummy to denote weeks with a national or religious holiday, castimated the Oten Standard gransual er so afficient ace this terred by financial expending the in calumnal to and his firm and date in calumns are other than the contract of the dependence o Tense owas this floor for this every formy denoting this as darmy denoting the entire Bours of the factor of the f is farm was y laked on the devalor the Aradisane of supplies trademy is a supplied by a digitable codes you characteristical contracteristical of an order of an order of supplied and the code of the code of the contracteristical order. legegteey bethamny cotten one peop mod Apan Independent of the grees and rimpeld embed to an anamenial receipter the transporment forms Editors and an encountry of the properties of the post and the p and unchyston denotes as es CIE Whith Lithe gimen uses getta lives breaked by the LEDX Rersonal, Absistant of Ereceive were claim mess a plum may take details as a contract of the contract o Sermally reportificable arrective.
+Chairman interview weak identuminies in establic greater a generally reportificable of CEO to mank the representative nessent the respects and many CEO's Personal Assistant; interviewer dummies; a dummy to denote CEOs who formally report to an executive Chairman; interview week dummies; a alocial reduction measureforthy and Chose environment in the contraction of the contracti and the content of th self reported score given by the CEO to rank the representativeness of the week and a dummy to denote weeks with a national or religious holiday. these more flexible specifications.35